 Thank You and Please Leave A Comment

 I hope you enjoyed this post outlining handy tips to get the most from genealogy conferences.
-If you think that this post will be helpful then please share it with friends and family using the social media buttons below.
+If you think that this post will be helpful then please share with friends and family using the social media buttons below.

 If you have any questions or comments then please leave a comment below.
 I would love to hear from you.